deaddlocust/CSharp-RetCheck-Bypass/README.md

 External C# Retcheck bypass by DeepPain

-Known Problems:
+## Known problems
-1. Any lua functions using a JB opcode for stuff not concerning retcheck will get turned into a JA opcode instead
+Any lua functions using a JB opcode for stuff not concerning retcheck will get turned into a JA opcode instead

-Usage:
+## Usage

 1.Call PatchJBs(<FUNCTION_ADDRESS>);